korycfitz/styleSwipe-front-end/README.md

 ## 🧐 About

 <p>
   StyleSwipe is a MERN stack app using JWT Authentication.
-Upload, browse, and comment on outfits posted from other users across the web.
+Upload, browse, and comment on outfits posted by other users across the web.
 </p>
 <br>